OpenDataforWeb3-sandbox/Grant-Review-Dashboard/README.md

 ### Who can use this:

-Gitcoin is the best web3 crowdfunding platform recently launched the Allo [protocol](https://docs.allo.gitcoin.co/getting-started/introduction).
+Gitcoin is the best web3 crowdfunding platform and it recently launched the Allo [protocol](https://docs.allo.gitcoin.co/getting-started/introduction).
 By using this tool all the round owners of the Allo protocol will save time and resources by screening out bad grants from their rounds.
 Grantees hugely benefit also because by filtering out bad grant applications in time they get more matching allocated to them.
 It will also save time/resources for Gitcoin DAO would as it with take the load of the people that are working on grant reviews/approvals(currently PGF workstream).

-### Contribution(also important for hackaton participants):
+### Useful information for future contributors(also important for hackaton participants):

-How to get involved?
-Well, if you like challanges you are in for a huge one, the Grant Review Dashboard is a very complex project and it remains largely an unsolved problem because it involves multiple areas such as:
+Well, if you like challanges you are in for a huge one, the Grant Review Dashboard is a very complex project and it remains largely an unsolved problem because:
 -sybil attacks are an unsolved problem
 -grant reviews or reviews of any kind have never been automated -it is a red team-blue time scenario in which even if you lived in a universe where sybils are completely destroyed and grant reviews are automated, people will still find ways to emulate the behaviour of real project as long as the incentives are appealing